samumantha/puhti_python_example/README.md

 # Python Puhti examples

+This is an adapted version of [Geocomputing Python Puhti examples](https://github.com/csc-training/geocomputing/tree/master/python/puhti) for Aalto project course workshop in March 2023.

-Four different job styles: interactive, serial, array and parallel.
+Three different job styles: interactive, serial, and parallel.
 For parallel jobs there are multiple options with different Python libraries.
 We'll have a look at using `dask`.

 Interactive:  developing your scripts,  limited test data.